Skip to main content

 If both expressions are interval they must be of the same class.

-When you subtract a year-month interval from a DATE, Databricks SQL ensures that the resulting date is well-formed.
+When you subtract a year-month interval from a DATE, Databricks ensures that the resulting date is well-formed.

 Use try_subtract to return NULL on overflow.